jjangga0214/node-configs/packages/eslint-config/README.md

   {
     ignores: helpers.ignores,
   },
+  // The order matters!
   ...javascript, // You MUST include this even for typescript and jsx.
-  ...jest, // Include this only if you use jest ...typescript, // Include this only if you use typescript ...react, // Include this only if you use react
+  ...typescript, // Include this only if you use typescript ...react, // Include this only if you use react ...jest, // Include this only if you use jest
 ]
 ```